aef/init/README.md

 ~~~~~

 Notice that in earlier versions the default command was preset to :restart
-which was not as useful in practice than expected.
+which was not as useful in practice as expected.
 Many unwanted restarts were
 triggered because of this, so I don't recommend using this feature any more.

 Still, a default command can be specified which is called if no command is provided on the command-line: